YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-19-model-free-prediction.markdown

 ### Forwards and Backwards in $TD(\lambda)$

+-

+- $TD(\lambda)$ eligibility trace discounts time since visit

 ### Offline Equivalence of Forward and Backward TD
+- Offline updates are accumulated within episode

+    - applied in batch at the end of the episode

 ### Online Equivalence of Forward and Backward TD
+- $TD(\lambda)$ updates are applied online at each step within episode

+- Forward and backward-view $TD(\lambda)$ are slightly different

+- Exact online $TD(\lambda)$ achieves perfect equivalence

+- By using a slightly different form of eligibility trace
 ### Final Summary